21 Blockchain Interview Questions and Answers for 2023

 - DApps must use a cryptographic token created using established cryptographic standards.

-- DApps must store data on a decentralized blockchain, and the process must follow established cryptographic standards.
+- DApps must store data on a decentralized network of blockchain, and the process must follow established cryptographic standards.

 - No one user can control the majority of the cryptographic tokens used in a DApp.